Here are five ways that gardening can improve your mental health and the benefits you can gain by enjoying the great outdoors

-Josh Duvauchelle, Life Coach who regularly teaches people about how a healthy lifestyle can be their gateway to a happier life, says…
+Josh Duvauchelle, a Life Coach, regularly teaches people about how a healthy lifestyle can be their gateway to a happier life.
+He says…

 ‘An almost 20-year-long study found that seniors who garden have a lower risk of dementia than seniors who don’t garden.’
 (Lifestyle factors and risk of dementia: Dubbo Study of the elderly Leon A Simons, Judith Simons, John McCallum and Yachiel Friedlander.
 Med J Aust 2006.)

 This research provided by Life Coach Josh just shows what a huge impact gardening can have on your mental health and how something as simple as spending a few hours in the gardening can actually prolong your life.

 Duvauchelle then continues to discuss how gardening can also help to reduce stress,